Ltressel/Plastid_Nuclear_Coevolution_Papilionoid_Legumes/README.md

 - Significant differences in *dN* for CpRP and NuCpRP substitution rates between the 50-kb inversion clade and other legumes.
 - Strong signals of cytonuclear coevolution were identified using maximum likelihood methods and evolutionary rate covariation analysis, with evidence of coordinated evolution between plastid- and nuclear-encoded ribosomal protein genes in the 50-kb clade.

+## Impact
+The findings of this study on plastid-nuclear coevolution have significant implications for plant biology and crop improvement.
+By elucidating how ribosomal protein genes encoded by plastid and nuclear genomes have coevolved, particularly in the 50-kb inversion clade of legumes, this research provides critical insights into the molecular mechanisms underlying plant diversification and adaptation.

+- **Enhanced Understanding of Cytonuclear Interactions:** The coevolution of plastid and nuclear genomes plays a crucial role in cellular processes, including protein synthesis and photosynthesis, which are essential for plant growth and productivity.
+Understanding these interactions can lead to targeted breeding strategies that enhance these fundamental functions.

+- **Identification of Key Genetic Targets:** The coevolutionary relationships identified between plastid-encoded and nuclear-encoded ribosomal protein genes provide valuable genetic targets for improving stress tolerance, growth efficiency, and resource use in crops.
+By focusing on genes with significant cytonuclear interaction, breeding programs can select for traits that improve crop resilience and yield.

+- **Application to Legume Crops:** As legumes are a key source of protein and nitrogen fixation in agricultural systems, understanding their unique genomic adaptations can facilitate the development of more robust legume varieties.
+This research can directly contribute to enhancing traits such as nitrogen efficiency, drought resistance, and pest tolerance in economically important legume crops like soybeans, peanuts, and lentils.

+- **Broader Applications to Other Crops:** While this study focuses on papilionoid legumes, the insights gained into cytonuclear coevolution are broadly applicable to other crop taxa.
+These findings could inform breeding strategies in a wide range of plant species, promoting more sustainable agricultural practices by optimizing plant growth and adaptability in changing environments.

 ## Methods
 - Constraint tree contruction using RAxML
 - Substitution rate estimation using PAML and LRTs